-The county is the “regional provider of indigent services and will continue implementing and funding regional services with evidence-based outcomes to support a healthy system of care from ENTRY to EXIT,” it said.
-“While the county recognizes the effort of the Courtyard program as part of the service array, the Courtyard is an entry point without a full complement of solutions to support a permanent exit from the system.”
+“While the county recognizes the effort of the Courtyard program as part of the service array, the Courtyard is an entry point without a full complement of solutions to support a permanent exit from the system,” commissioners wrote.

 A Boulder City police official acknowledged that officials sometime direct homeless individuals to the Courtyard.
 Officials in Henderson and North Las Vegas did not directly respond to the charge.